chiihuang/crazy-fruit-market/docs/assign-6.1.md

 >Make sure the subject matter, target learners, and target environment are clear.

 #### Subject matter
-Facilitate ESL learners' learning process for learning advanced English vocabularies.
+Facilitate the learning process of ESL learners for advanced English vocabularies.

 For example, the advanced vocabularies could be `nonchalant`, `restive`, `mendacious`, etc.

-Although it's easy to memorize any one of them with rote learning, these vocabularies rarely appear in daily speech and hence they are difficult to realize and memorize their meaning.
+Although it's easy to memorize any one of them with rote learning, these vocabularies rarely appear in daily speech and hence they are difficult to realize and memorize.

 #### Target audience
 The target audience is aimed at 15 yr+ or adults.
 They have basic English knowledge and want to extend their vocabularies.